Robert F. Stockton: Biography

-Robert F. Stockton was born at Morven, Stockton Street, Princeton, New Jersey, into a political family; his father Richard Stockton was a U.S. senator and representative, and his grandfather, Judge Richard Stockton, was attorney general for New Jersey and a signer of the Declaration of Independence.
+Robert F. Stockton was born at Morven, on Stockton Street in Princeton, New Jersey, into a political family; his father Richard Stockton was a U.S. senator and representative, and his grandfather, Judge Richard Stockton, was attorney general for New Jersey and a signer of the Declaration of Independence.
 Robert F. Stockton was of English descent, and his family had been in what is now the United States since the early colonial period.
 On March 4, 1823, he married Harriet Maria Potter in Charleston, South Carolina.
-Ten children were born to this marriage.
+Ten children were born from this marriage.

 Early naval service

 Stockton was appointed a midshipman in the U.S. Navy in September 1811, shortly after his 16th birthday, and served at sea and ashore during the War of 1812.
 After that conflict, Lieutenant Stockton was assigned to ships operating in the Mediterranean, in the Caribbean and off the coast of West Africa.
 He was the first naval officer to act against the slave trade and captured several slave ships.
 In December 1821, while commanding along the African Windward Coast, Lt.
 Stockton, along with Dr. Eli Ayers of the American Colonization Society, negotiated a treaty that led to the founding of the state of Liberia.
 One source said that Stockton "leveled a pistol at King Peter's head and thereby convinced the latter to sell some of his territory".
 Another source states that, before Stockton leveled his pistol at King Peter, he handed another pistol to Ayers, directing him to shoot a mixed race slave trader who was warning King Peter that the Americans sought to end the slave trade from which King Peter's tribe profited.